pactus-project/pactus-website/content/en/contributing.md

 +++
 title = 'Contributing'
-draft = false
 layout = 'contributing'
 type = 'contributing'
 +++

-# Contributing
-As an open-source platform, Pactus blockchain empowers from its community.
+As an open-source platform, Pactus blockchain empoers from its community.
 Whether you're a developer, designer, or enthusiast, your contributions can make a meaningful impact.

 There are several ways to support the Pactus project: